 5 Practical Tools for Drawing Maps– The 5 ways you can approach the art and science of drawing maps.

 How to Set up a Community Map Challenge- I did this when I directed a Classical Conversations Foundations (K-6th grade) community and we all traced maps all week long.
 It was GREAT preparation for Cartography!

-To help you and your students use cartography to learn geography, I’m creating a series of digital downloads you can print with step-by-step drawings of each of the maps we’ll be drawing this year in our Classical Conversations Challenge A Cartography class.
+To help you and your students use cartography to learn geography, We created a series of digital downloads you can print with step-by-step drawings of each area of the world and a final download to help you put them all together on one map:

 Other Cartography Resources

 - University of Texas Libraries Perry-Castañeda Library Map Collection has thousands of maps online that you can view or download.
 It also has links to other sites with interesting cartography resources like distance calculators, glossaries, tide predictions, and more!